Blockshot12/nextjs-ssr-graphql/README.md

-# TypeScript and GraphQL Example
+# NextJS with TypeScript and GraphQL Example

+Created with LabD Cookiecutter NextJS + With-TypeScript-GraphQL example (https://github.com/zeit/next.js/tree/master/examples/with-typescript-graphql).

 One of the strengths of GraphQL is [enforcing data types on runtime](https://graphql.github.io/graphql-spec/June2018/#sec-Value-Completion).
 Further, TypeScript and [GraphQL Code Generator](https://graphql-code-generator.com/) (graphql-codegen) make it safer by typing data statically, so you can write truly type-protected code with rich IDE assists.